code-cyber-arch/holbertonschool-sorting_algorithms/README.md

 ```
 ## 2 - Selection sort
 Selection sort is a simple sorting algorithm that segments the list into a sorted and an unsorted part.
 It repeatedly identifies the smallest (or largest) element in the unsorted section and swaps it to the end of the sorted section.
 This process is repeated until the entire list is sorted.
 Despite its straightforward nature, selection sort is inefficient for large lists with a time complexity of O(n2), making it less suitable compared to faster algorithms like quicksort or mergesort.
 ###

+The provided C program,[2-selection\_sort.c](https://github.com/amirasabdu/holbertonschool-sorting_algorithms/blob/main/2-selection_sort.c) implements the selection sort algorithm to sort an array of integers in ascending order.
+Here's a concise explanation of its functionality:
+- Function: selection\_sort
+	- Purpose: Sorts an array by repeatedly finding the minimum element from the unsorted part and swapping it with the first unsorted element.
+	- Parameters: Accepts an array of integers (array) and the number of elements in the array (size).
+- Key Details:
+	- Validation Check: Ensures that the array is not NULL before proceeding with the sorting process.
+	- Sorting Process: Iterates over the array, selecting the smallest element in the unsorted part and swapping it with the element at the current position.
+	- Swap Operation: Uses a temporary variable (swap) to swap elements in the array.
+	- Printing Array: After each swap, the function checks if any swaps were made in the inner loop (flag != 0) and prints the array to visualize the sorting process.
+###
+The selection sort algorithm divides the array into sorted and unsorted parts, repeatedly selecting the smallest element from the unsorted part and moving it to the sorted part.
+Although simple, selection sort has a time complexity of O(n2), making it inefficient for large datasets compared to more advanced algorithms.
+###
 Compile with this line of code, ensuring that the supporting files are included in the [build](https://github.com/amirasabdu/holbertonschool-sorting_algorithms/tree/main/build_file)
 ```sh